ismo-karkkainen/datalackey/README.md

 You are not supposed to run datalackey manually, instead it is meant to be used by other programs.
 Hence default install location is /usr/local/libexec.

-See datalackeyshell repository, parallel to this repository, for some simple tools that use datalackey.
+See datalackeytools repository, parallel to this repository, for some simple tools that use datalackey.
 Including a pair of ruby scripts that construct a JSON object out of file contents and split JSON object into files.
 For simple cases they are fully adequate for managing the data.